-In the first part of this project we will work alongside people who access inpatient mental health services and other key people, such as staff who work on wards, to adapt existing psychological therapy for inpatient settings.
-We will do this by:
+In the first part of this project we worked alongside people who accessed inpatient mental health services and other key people, such as staff who work on wards, to adapt existing psychological therapy for inpatient settings.
+We did this by:

 - reviewing previous research on what helps and prevents access to therapy on inpatient wards and;